screeps/docs/source/contributed/ps_ubuntu.md

 sudo apt-get install -y mongodb-org
 ```

-By default MongoDB is not running or set to start on boot, so lets go ahead and enable it to start on boot.
+By default MongoDB is not running or set to start on boot, so lets go ahead fix that.

 ```shell
 sudo systemctl start mongod